 Royal Street in Bloom

 Spritz coupe with osmanthus extract or place one drop in the glass, then add ice and water to chill.
 Shake remaining ingredients with ice.
-Dump ice water from coupe and strain into it.
+Dump ice water from coupe and strain cocktail into it.

-Garnish with Satsuma peel.
+Garnish with Satsuma twist.

+The aroma takes me back to languid walks to work peppered with shameless pastels, serenaded by bicycle bells jangled by bumpy streets, and pregnant with the promise of simple, but intense, pleasures.
 So, please join me on a walk down my memory lane, mix up a Royal Street in Bloom, and laissez les bon temp rouler.